-1. Who can attend Kindergarten?
+1. Who can attend kindergarten?

 Every child who lives in Toronto is welcome to attend a TDSB school.
 To attend Junior Kindergarten in September, children must be age four by December 31 of that year.
-If you have any questions about which grade to register your child in, please contact the school Principal.
+To attend Senior Kindergarten in September, children must be age five by December 31 of that year.

-2. Who can register a child for Kindergarten?
+2. Who can register a child for kindergarten?

-Only a parent or legal guardian can register a child for Kindergarten.
+Only a parent or legal guardian can register a child for kindergarten.

-3. When do I register my child for Kindergarten?
+3. When do I register my child for kindergarten?

-Registration for Kindergarten begins in February and continues throughout the school year.
-Please visit www.tdsb.on.ca/kindergarten for more information about registration options and requirements.
-Please note: the application process from French Immersion takes place in January of the year your child is in Junior Kindergarten.
+Registration for kindergarten begins in February and continues throughout the school year.
+Each school designates specific registration days; please contact your local school for specific dates and times.
+Please note: the application process for French Immersion takes place in January of the year your child is in Junior Kindergarten.